thibaultmg/acm-rag-content/docs/acm/2.15/global_hub/main.md

     2. Follow the steps in Export and import dashboards in the official Grafana documentation to import a dashboard into the multicluster global hub Grafana instance.

-### Additional resources

-See User authentication in the STRIMZI documentation for more information about how to extract the `ca.crt` certificate from the secret.

-See User authentication in the STRIMZI documentation for the steps to extract the `user.crt` certificate from the secret.

 ## Importing a managed hub cluster in the default mode